otwcode/otwarchive/README.md

 Release Status
 ---------

-The OTW-Archive software is still in development and has not yet been released, but you can see it in action on the [Archive of Our Own](http://archiveofourown.org), aka AO3, a multifandom archive also run by the OTW.
+The OTW-Archive software is still in beta and has not yet been formally released, but you can see it in action on the [Archive of Our Own](http://archiveofourown.org), aka AO3, a multifandom archive also run by the OTW.